pacs-course/pacs-examples/Examples/README.md

   * You do not use the module system.
 Then you have again two choices
    * You set the various macro in your `Makefile.inc` (and possibly the other Makefiles, if needed) by yourself
-   * You simulate the module environment by creating the environmental variables: you have to put in the `.profile `file in your home directory the corresponding instructions for the bash (the `~/.profile` file is read by the bash shell every time you do a login).
+   * You simulate the module environment by creating the environmental variables: you have to put in the `.bash-profile` (or `.profile `) file in your home directory the corresponding instructions for the bash (the `.bash-profile` and `~/.profile` files are sourced by the bash shell every time you do a login).
 For example, in my `.profile` I have:

 -------------------------------------------------------------------------------